 If I register to vote without designating one of the major political parties, can I vote in the primary election?

 Yes.
 In general, Arizona primary elections are “open” primaries.
 That means that you do not have to be a member of that political party in order to vote in the election.
 There are limitations.
 If you register as a member of one party with ballot status, you may not vote in a different party’s primary election.
 As a non-affiliated voter, you must pick only one party ballot to vote in the primary.
 In other words, you cannot vote the Democratic party primary ballot for Governor and the Republican Party primary ballot for Secretary of State.
 You must designate which one party ballot you wish to vote and once you make that selection, you cannot change your mind for that one election.

-The Presidential Preference Election and all Libertarian Party primary elections are closed elections.
-You must be registered as a member of the political party in order to vote in those elections.
+The Presidential Preference Election is a closed election.
+You must be registered as a member of a political party participating in the PPE in order to vote in that election.

 How do I change my political party affiliation?

 In order to change your party affiliation, you must complete a new voter registration form.

 Is there a limitation on when I can change my political party affiliation?